mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 [^2]: The tribes of Holragi constantly migrate across the vast lands of Holrag in a cycle, sharing permanent structures amongst them.
 Nul sa'am is a Holragi term for a lone journey outside of one's tribe.

-Frisson flowed through my body as he said my dreams back to me as if he'd known me my whole life.
-I had wanted everything that he was offering since I was born, but not now, not like this.
+A chill flowed through my veins as he told my dreams back to me as if he'd known me my whole life.
+I had wanted nothing more than to travel to the sky since the day I was born.
+But not now, not like this.
 There was a sense of mistrust for Fajro that was brewing deep within me.
 Everything was too perfect, too convenient for coincidence.
-I needed assurance.
+I needed assurance that I wasn't a tool for some other end.

 "That's a suicide mission," I said.
 "What if the obscura is hostile or armed?
 It could be something we can't even fathom."